emmaforsling/Dynamic-Tessellation/README.md

 * "git submodule init"
 * "git submodule update"

-How to comile and run the application using the terminal:
+How to compile and run the application using the terminal:
 1. "mkdir bin"
 2. "make"
 3. "make run"